This part aims to perform a thorough PV-system design and performance analysis using detailed hourly simulations.

 - First define the Project/Variant" button.
 You can also retrieve an existing project through the "File" menu.through the "

-- For one Project (including basically Geographic Location and Meteo, with eventual Albedo data), you can construct different system variants (as many as needed).
+- For one Project (including basically Geographic Location and Meteo, with eventual Albedo data), you can construct different system variants (as many as you need).

 - For each variant, define the.